What is single trip travel insurance?

 Does it matter where I’m travelling to?

-Yes.
-Where you’re travelling to could also impact on the price of your single trip travel insurance.
+Your destination could well impact on the price of your single trip travel insurance.

 For example, the following countries all have a high level of private health care, therefore it costs more to receive treatment there.